What Tanya Malcolm Revell did when she was looking to make her big career change was no easy feat.

 Curious how she did it?

-Here’s a case study on how Tanya leveraged her previous work and life experience, overcame the obstacle by stretching out of her comfort zone, and established brand-new relationships with the key players that would lead her to landing her new career.
+Here’s a case study on how Tanya leveraged her previous work and life experience, overcame her obstacles, and established brand-new relationships with the key players that would lead her to land her new career.

-The things on top of her career list were sharing a belief system that valued the things she valued, such as:
+At the top of Tanya's career needs were sharing a belief system with an organization that valued the things she valued, such as:

 Whether it is lacking the confidence in our own knowledge and skills, or debating which path to take to get where you want to go, we all have our career change roadblocks.